Eloks7/would-you-rather-game/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## Technologies

+React, React Router, Redux, React-Bootstrap

+## To Run Locally

+### npm install
+This installs all the app's dependencies.

+### npm start
+This runs/starts the app in the development mode at[http://localhost:3000](http://localhost:3000)
 ## Data

 There are two types of objects stored in our database: